edemko/nanopass/ROADMAP.md

-TODO

-## 0.0.2.0

-* generate documentation
-  * the members of Xlate

-* move the XlateDef's constructors into the xlateSyncats?

 ## 0.0.3.0

 * allow the user to give an allow/deny list for syncat overrides, rather than generating all overrides by default